johnpuddephatt/zerowaste/src/tips/new-project-setting-up-to-redistribute-school-uniforms-in-west-leeds.md

 More information on all of this will be available in the coming weeks.

 We love the sound of all of this - particularly the involvement of local schools, and key community organisations.
+It's great too to tap into the desire that local people have to do something practical where they live.

 We're also hopeful that this could provide a model for other people to learn from in other parts of the city - our aim is to encourage projects to set up all over Leeds - some run by schools, some by parents, and some by people and organisations in the local community.